hlctr/hlctr/README.md

 </div>

 <details><summary> <h3> About me 🤖? </h3></summary>

 **`I'm new here...
-I am Herlon Alcântara, I live in Bahia-Brazil and I have a Diploma in Systems Analysis and Development and postgraduate degree in Architecture and IT Infrastructure Management and experience in project management.
+I am Herlon Alcântara, I live in Bahia-Brazil and I have a Diploma in Systems Analysis and Development, postgraduate degree in Architecture and IT Infrastructure Management and experience in project management.
 I often use backend language to automate and improve processes.
 About 3 months ago I started my Master's degree in Computer Science and I'm focusing my research on Data Science.
 `**